 Electrophilic Substitution Reaction of Anilines

 An electrophile refers to an electron seeking specie.
-Thus electrophilic substitution reaction refers to the reaction in which an electrophile substitutes another electrophile in an organic compound.
+Thus, electrophilic substitution reaction refers to the reaction in which an electrophile substitutes another electrophile in an organic compound.
 Anilines undergo the usual electrophilic reactions such as halogenation, nitration and sulphonation.
-We will discuss about them one-by-one, but let’s first understand the behavior of anilines towards the attack of an electrophile:
+We will discuss them one-by-one, but let’s first understand the behaviour of anilines towards the attack of an electrophile:

 - The functional group (-NH2) associated with aniline is electron donating group and hence is very activating towards the electrophilic substitution reaction.

 - Due to its various resonating structures, there’s an excess of electron or negative charge over ortho- and para- positions of the benzene ring than the meta- position.
 Thus, anilines are o- and p- directive towards electrophilic substitution reaction.